imsiva24/dsa-daily-problems/README.md

-This is a repository of problems from The Daily Byte
+This is a repository of problems from The Daily Byte subscription The questions are open ended so lot of assumptions/questions have to be made/asked.